Search the collections

 The Royal Exhibition Collection of well over 5,000 objects reflects all aspects of the building's history: objects displayed at the two great International Exhibitions; souvenirs; certificates and medals awarded to exhibitors and commissioners; invitations to concerts, balls and the opening of parliament: catalogues to the International Exhibition and museum displays.
 The collection also contains photographs of the building from the 1880s to the present day, and other pictorial reproductions including watercolours, postcards and lithographic prints.

-Image shows a South Eastern view of the almost completed Royal Exhibition Building built in 1879-80.
-The dome is still under construction and scaffolding surrounds the entrances.
-People ...Images: 1
+Print from a newspaper, showing a south-eastern view of the almost completed (Royal)l Exhibition Building.
+The dome is still under construction and scaffolding surrounds the entrances. ...Images: 1

 Porcelain dish, manufactured by Royal Worcester in England, released to celebrate Tupperware's 40th Anniversary in Australia which occurred in April 2001.
 An image of the Royal Exhibiti ...Images: 5